zegell/OS-Project-Check-In-System/README.md

 ### Setting Up MariaDB

-These are the commands required to give yourself the privileges needed
+These are the commands required to give yourself the privileges needed:

 - `sudo mariadb -u root -p`
 - `GRANT ALL PRIVILEGES ON *.* TO '#YOURNAME'@'localhost' WITH GRANT OPTION;`